vkonagar/Ping-tool/README.md

 Pinger-lite
 ===========

-#### This application needs Root permissions to run (Creating a Raw socket needs a user to be a sudoer)
+#### This application requires Root permissions to run (Creating a Raw socket needs the user to be a sudoer)

-This application is developed using raw socket which provides an access for creating packets which would use protocols other than TCP,UDP.
-I formed an ICMP packet (Echo request) and then encapsulated it inside an IP datagram and sent to the destination.
-The destination ICMP stack will respond to the ICMP packet by sending back the reply ( Echo Reply ).
+* This application is developed using raw sockets in C
+* An ICMP packet is crafted (Echo request), its then encapsulated inside an IP datagram, and sent.
+* The destination ICMP stack will respond to the ICMP packet by sending back the reply ( Echo Reply ).
 Application waits for the echo reply and confirms the availabilty of the remote host.
-Round Trip Time is calculated by sending the current time in the request packet and calculating the time when the reply is received and taking the difference of them.
-I have used a selector ( select system call ) for waiting untill a timeout has been reached.
+* Round Trip Time is calculated by calculating the difference between the timestamp when the request packet is sent and the timestamp when the reply is received.
+* I have used a IO Multiplexing ( select system call ) for waiting until a timeout has been reached.

-####Usage:
+## Usage:
 * You can use this Application to substitute your default ping application.
 * Download this repo as Zip and Extract it.
 * Compile ping.c file
 * Run the output file using sudo
 * Make sure you enter the IP address, not the Domain Name

-####Scope:
-* Have to add Domain Name support.